-Lying down, in the middle of my internal shadows, paradoxically, the beautiful day turned into a covered threatening sky.
-The clouds energetically thundered the premonition of a storm.
-It’s weird, but it was the first time I felt happy about the weather being “spoiled” in a spring day.
+One of these last days, I didn’t want to go out or talking to anyone, I just wanted to close my eyes and falling asleep.
+I wonder if it was the true feeling of depression.
+Lying down, in the middle of my internal shadows, paradoxically, that beautiful day turned into a covered threatening sky.
+The clouds energetically thundered the premonition of a storm and it’s weird, but it was the first time I started to feel content about the weather being “spoiled”.

 3 learnings to avoid feeling depressed again